jimsnns/MSc_Java_Assignments/README.md

 ### Features

 - Tracks and logs each URL visited by the user.
-- Displays a list of all visited URLs in a user-friendly interface.
+- Displays a list of all visited URLs.
 - Demonstrates the use of file handling for data persistence.
 - Implements GUI components for better user interaction.